Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 Well, they're delaying it to next year.

-They need to convert by the end of the year, otherwise, SoftBank comes their round in half.
+to, they need to convert by the end of the year, otherwise, SoftBank comes, they're round in half.
 And everyone's just like, yeah, it'll be fine, mate.

 Have either of you ever...
 I know, Ed, you covered Uber a lot.